itsmeabhijeet/tictactoeGame/README.md

 ------------------------------------------------------------------------------------------------------------------------------------
 Steps to run this project:

-Pre-requisites:
-1. Java version : 1.8.0_121
+1. Java version used for this project 1.8 and above.

 2. Gradle version: 4.10.2

-3.Download this zip and unzip at a location and navigate to root path.
+3.Download the project as zip and unzip at a location and navigate to root path and just enter "gradle run" in your terminal from the project root.
-  Run with already defined installed Gradle

-4.Just enter gradle run in your terminal from the project root.

-5.Run with gradle shell or bat (preconfigured gradlewrapper) Just enter gradlew run or gradlew.bat run in your terminal from the project root.
+4.Alternatively, run with gradle shell or bat (preconfigured gradlewrapper) Just enter gradlew run or gradlew.bat run in your terminal from the project root.

-6. Also if using any IDE like Eclipse : Import the project as gradle project and then do gradle build first and then simply execute the main method as Run as Java application.
+5. Also if you are using any IDE like Eclipse : Import the project as gradle project and then do gradle build first and then simply execute the main method as Run as Java application.
 --------------------------------------------------------------------------------------------------------------------------------------
 Design Description